 External parties are persons who do not have a school or work account at UGent.
-We add them as a "guest
+We add them as a "guest" to our team.

 Guest access allows teams in your organization to collaborate with people outside your organization by giving them access to existing teams and channels in Teams.

-- Only Team administrators (owners) can invite external users (guests)
+Only Team administrators (owners) can invite external users.